grahamegrieve/ClinicArrivals/documentation/UserGuide.md

 This saves or reduces the need for the patient interacting with (and maybe waiting at) reception to find out where they should go, if they don't already know.

-However the PMS systems do not track which room the Doctor is in.
+However the PMS systems do not track which room the doctor is in.
 So this information must come from the application itself.
-The Room Mappings tab contains a list of Doctor Names who have appointments for the day, and a text note that explains where to go for that doctors office.
+The Room Mappings tab contains a list of doctors who have appointments for the day, and a text note that explains where to go for that doctor's office.
 If no note is configured for the doctor, the message will say:

   Dr Adam Ant is ready to see you now

 ## Performing Initial Configuration

-This screen handles configuration when the prgram is first set up, and shouldn't require any additional management after that.
+This screen handles configuration when the program is first set up, and shouldn't require any additional management after that.

 See: